wp-plugins/games/readme.txt

 Requires at least: 3.5
 License: GPL v2
 Tested up to: 4.1
-Stable tag: 2.1.0
+Stable tag: 2.2.0

 Display up to 45 free HD Games in your website easily using shortcodes.
 Arcade games like Mario, Solitaire, Backgammon, Chess & more.

 == Description ==

-Display up to 45 free HD Games in your website easily using shortcode(s).
+Display free HD Games in your website easily using single shortcode for each game.

 * You can display each game individually on each post or page.

 = Available Games =

+Our plugin is new and we have over 45+ quality games + we will be adding fresh games daily!

 * Backgammon